LimeEng/BouncingWindow/README.md

 # BouncingWindow
-A quick and fun experiment to try out scala and ScalaFX
+A quick and fun experiment to try out Scala and ScalaFX